 Whether traditionally or self-published, you’ll be competing with a host of other books, so yours needs to look as attractive and professional as possible.
 Like it or not, people do judge a book by its cover, and yours will appear on your website, on online retail stores, and everywhere your book is promoted or sold.
 A bare title or an amateur illustration will not encourage readers to buy, but a cover by a skilled designer will tell them you’ve put thought and care into the book.

-Once the book is published, write a blog entry alerting your readers of the great news.
-Thank them for their support with a discount code.
-Put a conspicuous, permanent link to buy your book on the home page, along with an image of the cover.
+Once your book is published, post a blog item alerting your readers.
+Thank them for their interest and offer a discount code.
+Add a conspicuous, permanent link to buy your book on the blog home page; also, post an image of the cover.

-If you have a mailing list and newsletter, promote your new book: give your newsletter readers a distinct discount code.
-As a general rule, spread discount codes around as much as you can, and tailor each for your different promotions so you can track sales and determine which avenues are working best.
+If you have an email list and newsletter, use it to promote your new book: give your newsletter readers their unique discount code.
+As a rule of thumb, be generous with discount codes, and customize each one to let you track sales and see which approaches are working best.

-Turning a blog into a book is a lot of work, but you’ve got the content and a reader base, so you’re off to a good start.
-It takes planning and commitment: you need to figure out how you’re going to proceed before diving into the deep end.
-You also need to recognize that the work does not end when the book goes up for sale.
+Converting your blog into a book is a great deal of work.
+But you have content and a reader base, so you’re off to a good start automatically.
+It requires planning and commitment: you need to decide how you will go forward before diving in.
+You also need to keep in mind that your work won’t end as soon as the book is available for sale.